r0mik/dogecoinanalyzer/README.md

 ### Option 2: Local Development

 **Prerequisites:**
-- Python 3.9 or higher
+- Python 3.11 or higher
 - pip package manager
-- PostgreSQL (or use SQLite for development)
+- PostgreSQL (required for production, can use SQLite for development with modifications)

 **Installation:**